KorfLab/datacore/project_rloop/README.md

 ## bed2numbers.py ##

 It is anticipated that we will be using the coverage values for finding rloops.
-THe `bed2numbers.py` takes in bed files and converts them to a stream of numbers.
+The `bed2numbers.py` takes in bed files and converts them to a stream of numbers.
 The following is NOT RECOMMENDED.

-	python3 python3 bed2numbers.py LS61A.rep1.neg.wig
+	python3 python3 bed2numbers.py LS61A.rep1.neg.wig > whatever

-The starting file is 69k while the output is 8.6M.
+This inflates the file size by over 100x.
 There are vast empty regions in the bed file.
 Instead, segment the bed file into regions with and without data.
 There is no point filling in the first 10k values with zeros, for example.

 ## To Do ##